Tips for a great Whale Watching Trip!

 Budgeting for your trip

-*Check Groupon for deals – I received a half off voucher.
-Sign up for deals in your destination city a few weeks before your intended trip.
+*Check Groupon for deals – Sign up for deals in your destination city a few weeks before your intended trip.
+I was lucky enough to find a half off voucher.

-*Check for discounted tickets online – The company I took a cruise with offers a few dollars discount with purchase of online tickets.
+*Check for discounted tickets online – The company I took a cruise with offers a discount with purchase of online tickets.
+Just a few dollars, however, every little bit helps!

-*Check for coupon/travel booklets – They are usually located in a hotel lobby, shop, or restaurant.
+*Check for coupon/travel booklets – These are usually located in a hotel lobby, shop, or restaurant.
 Many offer discounts for whale watching and other local attractions and activities.

 *Bring a water bottle – Bottled water on the boat cost over $2 a piece – save some money and bring with your own!

 *Eat lunch before boarding – The snacks on board are expensive, and mostly consist of convenience type foods.
 Also, bring a few snacks with you – the cruises are pretty lengthy.
-A granola or light snack should work well.
+A granola, trail mix, or dried fruit should work well.

 *Skip the souvenir photo – Take your own photo and buy a nice frame to commemorate your trip.
 It will be much cheaper and personalized.
-For the outrageous prices they charge, you could get yourself a nice frame.
+For the outrageous prices they charge, you could buy a nice frame.

 Planning Your Trip